Paediatric General Practice Residency

 Case presentations - Our residents meet regularly with residents from the Dalhousie periodontic, adult GPR, and oral/maxillofacial surgery programs to present and discuss interesting cases.
 Residents are expected to document a case, including intra/extraoral photos and radiographs (if indicated/taken), and be prepared to present/discuss the history, management plan, and treatment progress of the patient.

-Orientation sessions - Paediatric attending dentists provide a two-day orientation on a range of pertinent topics, including infant oral healthare, pulp therapy, behaviour management, and dental trauma.
-In late June/early July, Dalhousie faculty present a range of didactic and hands-on sessions, including intra/extraoral photography, endodontic treatment techniques, medical emergencies, nitrous oxide/sedation, pharmacology, and feedback/evaluation in teaching.
+Orientation sessions - Paediatric attending dentists provide a two-day orientation on a range of pertinent topics, including (but not limited to) infant oral healthare, pulp therapy, behaviour management, management of patients with haematology/oncology diagnoses, and dental trauma.
+In late June/early July, Dalhousie faculty present a range of didactic and hands-on sessions, including intra/extraoral photography, endodontic treatment techniques, medical emergencies, nitrous oxide/oxygen sedation, pharmacology, and feedback/evaluation in teaching.

 At the end of the program residents will: